 We derive a significant portion of our total revenues from sales of licenses of our software applications and related appliance products.
 We do not customize our software or products for a specific end-user customer.
 We sell our software applications and products to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software and products revenue was 43% and 40% of our total revenues for the six months ended September 30, 2020 and 2019, respectively.
+Our software and products revenue was 44% and 43% of our total revenues for the six months ended September 30, 2021 and 2020, respectively.

 Our total software and products revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software and products deals.
-Larger deals (transactions greater than \$0.1 million) represented 69% and 63% of our total software and products revenue in the six months ended September 30, 2020 and 2019, respectively.
+Larger deals (transactions greater than \$0.1 million) represented 68% and 69% of our total software and products revenue in the six months ended September 30, 2021 and 2020, respectively.

-Software and products revenue generated through indirect distribution channels was 95% of total software and products revenue in both the six months ended September 30, 2020 and September 30, 2019.
-Software and products revenue generated through direct distribution channels was 5% of total software and products revenue in both the six months ended September 30, 2020 and September 30, 2019.
-The dollar value of software and products revenue generated through indirect distribution channels increased \$1.0 million in the six months ended September 30, 2020 compared to the six months ended September 30, 2020 compared to the six months ended September 30, 2020 compared to the six months ended September 30, 2019.
+Software and products revenue generated through indirect distribution channels accounted for approximately 90% of total software and products revenue in both the six months ended September 30, 2021 and 2020.
+Software and products revenue generated through direct distribution channels accounted for approximately 10% of total software and products revenue in both the six months ended September 30, 2021 and 2020.
 Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period-to-period.
 As such, there may be fluctuations in the dollars and percentage of software and products revenue generated through our direct distribution channels from time-to-time.
 We believe that the growth of our software and products revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
-We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
+We plan to continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
 The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

-We also have a non-exclusive distribution agreement covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc. Pursuant to this distribution agreement, Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated 36% and 37% of our total revenues through Arrow in the six months ended September 30, 2020 and 2019, respectively.
-If Arrow were to discontinue or reduce the sales of our products, or if our agreement with Arrow was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow, then it would have a material adverse effect on our future business.
+We have a non-exclusive distribution agreement covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc. Pursuant to this distribution agreement, Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+We generated 35% and 36% of our total revenues through Arrow the six months ended September 30, 2021 and 2020, respectively.
+If Arrow were to discontinue or reduce the sales of our products, or if our agreement with Arrow were terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow, then such events would have a material adverse effect on our future business.